 1. Mathematical Olympiad in Palestine

-Dr. Sari Ghanem as the founder and volunteer chair of the Al-Khwarizmi-Noether Institute — and it is part of the foundation of the institute that Dr. Sari Ghanem will remain a pure volunteer forever for all his activities in the institute –, is recruiting the best students in Palestine among the 6th, 7th, 8th and 9th Grades, through a Mathematical Olympiad selection test which takes place in Palestine.
+Dr. Sari Ghanem as the founder and chair of the Al-Khwarizmi-Noether Institute — and it is part of the foundation of the institute that Dr. Sari Ghanem will remain a pure volunteer forever for all his activities in the institute –, is recruiting the best students in Palestine among the 6th, 7th, 8th and 9th Grades, through a Mathematical Olympiad selection test which takes place in Palestine.

-The winners of the Mathematical Olympiad test get a fellowship from Al-Khwarizmi-Noether Institute to participate in a two weeks AKNI Mathematical Summer Camp in August, in Bethlehem, Palestine, organized and taught by Dr. Sari Ghanem on pure voluntary basis, but he can hire trainers to assist him for pay.
+The winners of the Mathematical Olympiad test get a fellowship from the Al-Khwarizmi-Noether Institute (AKNI) to participate in a two weeks AKNI Mathematical Summer Camp in August, in Bethlehem, Palestine, created and taught by Dr. Sari Ghanem as a pure voluntary work, but he can hire trainers to assist him for pay.
 In the AKNI Math Summer Camp, these selected students get trained for the International Mathematical Olympiad.
 The selected students get also the opportunity to participate in a follow-up training during the academic year, where the students of AKNI receive regularly worksheets and submit their solutions online and obtain feedback.

 After many years of training, based on the performance of the students in the math Summer Camps and in the follow-up training during the academic years, on one hand, Dr. Sari Ghanem selects students among the participants to form a Palestinian team to participate at the International Mathematical Olympiad, and on the other hand, Dr. Sari Ghanem selects students among the participants to get a fellowship from the Al-Khwarizmi-Noether Institute to go to world top universities.